mershark/To-do-list/README.md

 - [📝 License](#license)

-# 📖 Set Up Project With Webpack <a name="about-project"></a>
+# 📖 To Do List <a name="about-project"></a>

-In this project I build a simple yet powerful webpack boilerplate, which can be used as a starting point in a project.
+In this project, I build a simple HTML list of To Do tasks.
+This simple web page was built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>